-In 2019, Nvidia launched GeForce Now, a cloud gaming service that already boasts 10 million subscribers despite Nvidia doubling the subscription price.
+In 2019, Nvidia launched GeForce Now, a cloud gaming service that boasted over 20 million subscribers as of August 2022.

 If you’re familiar with the social media website Pinterest, you know it has an uncanny ability to predict things you might be interested in, or “pins.”
-It uses AI technology to do this, and its 444 million active users per month seem happy with the visual data it provides.
+It uses AI technology to do this, and its 433 million active users per month as of Q1 2022 seem happy with the visual data it provides.

 Adobe Sensei is the company’s AI and machine learning technology.
 Layered on top of the insights gleaned from the Adobe Experience Cloud, Sensei can analyze data, predict the best ways to engage with customers and then analyze customer interactions afterward.

 Adobe has integrated Sensei into its Creative Cloud products to help users edit photos and videos and create visual effects, graphic designs and social media content.
 Although the Creative Cloud suite isn’t the only creative software out there, and it’s certainly not the least expensive, the breadth and depth of its capabilities are unrivaled.

 Adobe has a reasonable P/E ratio.
 A P/E ratio shows what the market is willing to pay for a stock based on past or present earnings.
 A high P/E ratio could indicate a stock is overvalued, while a lower P/E means the stock could be undervalued.
 It’s not foolproof, but choosing stocks with a relatively low P/E ratio is the basis of value investing — Warren Buffett is a fan of the strategy.